Overview

 Access for All Mid-Tier

-Network Rail secured funding and are investigating opportunities to improve accessibility at Anderston station.
+Network Rail secured funding and to improve accessibility at Anderston station.
+A new lift was installed at the station providing passengers with a step-free route to the platforms.

 Electrification programme